jensnieulandt/jensnieulandt.github.io/content/index.md

 I'm passionate about software development, building distributed systems, and DevOps.

 I enjoy collaborating with others to create high-quality web applications and technical integrations.
-I advocate for automated testing, readable code, good documentation, and clear standards.
+I advocate for automated testing, readable code, valuable documentation, and clear standards.

 In my free time, I experiment with AI and embedded systems, while also answering the question "Can it be containerized?".